 Dermestid beetles are often used in taxidermy, as their larvae are efficient scavengers that feed on dead tissue until there’s nothing left but bone.
-Yet buying bugs for sale and letting these critters run free isn’t going to yield the desired results.
 Colonies need proper care to thrive.
-You’ll need a minimum of 300 beetles to get started, and 1,000 to 5,000 to achieve skull cleaning for specimens such as deer or bear.1
+You’ll need a minimum of 300 beetles to get started, and 1,000 to 5,000 to achieve skull cleaning for specimens such as deer or bear.

 - Dermestid beetle eggs hatch in four days.

 - Larvae grow for five to six weeks (molting seven to nine times).

 - The larvae bore into the ground or material, forming a pupa.

 - The pupal stage lasts from seven to eight days

 - Female beetles lay eggs after two months.